Private Clarence Sydney Baxter

 HOSPITALISATION – VENEREAL DISEASE MARCH 1916

-On 11th March 1916 Clarence was admitted to the 4th Field Ambulance with Gonorrhoea.
+On 11th March 1916 Jack was admitted to the 4th Field Ambulance with Gonorrhoea.
 The sense of adventure, the loneliness, and the loss of family life that overwhelmed many of the overseas volunteers during the First World War often found them on leave in large cities or small towns where alcohol and women were plentiful, and a lack of available prophylaxis allowed the spread of diseases such as gonorrhoea and syphilis to reach epidemic levels.
 Historians claim that the average incidence rate for this disease in the AIF was around 12 per cent

 Treatment for VD was a punishment in its own right.
 Special hospitals for VD patients were set up and often regarded as deterrent.
 Patients would be treated with Salvarsan and mercury which offered uncomfortable and sometimes serious side effects such as jaundice and convulsions.
 Other treatments included irrigation, which was painful and undignified resulting in many men to opt for chemical treatment instead.
 These long and uncomfortable stays in VD hospitals often averaged between 50 and 60 days, with most patients recovering and returning to the front.
-Clarence only had a mild case and returned to his unit 11 days later.
+Jack only had a mild case and returned to his unit 11 days later.

 TRENCH WARFARE- JUNE 1916